felipecsaraiva/felipecsaraiva/README.md

 In parallel, I am studying and developing projects with Node.js, React and React Native.

-My hobie is creating games using javascript, most of the time.
+My hobie is create games.
+Using javascript, most of the time.

 💬 Let's talk